matthewfeickert/talk-open-publishing-LPSC-Grenoble/talk.md

 .kol-1-2[
 <br>
 - Making data products open is a great first start, but .bold[not enough]!
+- If just the code and data were made public, would be .bold[largely useless] to anyone but the authors
+   - Millions of lines in codebases, hundreds of TB of data
 - Experiments are complex and code and workflows are complicated
-- If just the code and data were made public, would be .bold[largely useless] to anyone but the authors
 - For data products to be useful they  need to be able to be .bold[understood] and used by the scientific community
    - Relationship of the data and the analysis needs to be made clear/available as well ]